Health Insurance 101

 Short Term Health Insurance has been around for decades in the individual health insurance market.
 These plans are purchased for a determined time period, after which they expire.
 Often a consumer uses them as a transition plan, when their employer or Obamacare open enrollment periods are closed. .
 While still major medical insurance, Short Term Health plans do not fall under Obamacare so insurers can reject an application because of pre-existing conditions.

-Health Benefit Insurance, or HBI for short, approaches health insurance coverage differently than major medical insurance.
+Limited Benefit Medical Indemnity Insurance, approaches health insurance coverage differently than major medical insurance.
 HBI plans often offer first dollar coverage, so instead of paying a percentage of a member’s health costs, they instead pay a benefit directly to the consumer if the consumer obtains a particular health service, such as seeing a doctor after for an illness

 Public Health Coverage